Reviews

 46) Swipe the screen left or right to locate the project called “First Test Print”.

-47) With “First Test Print” project selected (showing on the screen), locate and tap the yellow open button.
+47) With “First Test Print” selected (showing on the screen), locate and tap the yellow open button.

 48) Locate and tap the yellow Print button.